Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

-\end{assumption} \begin{assumption}[Integrable correlations] The function $\widetilde{K}$ is integrable. \end{assumption} Note that a sufficient condition for these assumptions would be that $\lvert K(x)\rvert\leq C(1+\lvert x\rvert)^{-\beta}$ for all $x\in \R^d$, some $C>0$ and some $\beta>0$ or $\beta>d$ respectively.
-We also remark that Assumption~\ref{a:cov_decay_int} implies that the spectral measure is absolutely continuous with respect to Lebesgue measure, and so verifies the fourth part of Assumption~\ref{a:minimal}.
+\end{namedassumption} \begin{namedassumption}{CovDecay-Int}{a:cov_decay_int} The function $\widetilde{K}$ is integrable. \end{namedassumption} Note that a sufficient condition for these assumptions would be that $\lvert K(x)\rvert\leq C(1+\lvert x\rvert)^{-\beta}$ for all $x\in \R^d$, some $C>0$ and some $\beta>0$ or $\beta>d$ respectively.
+We also remark that Assumption~\aref{a:cov_decay_int} implies that the spectral measure is absolutely continuous with respect to Lebesgue measure, and so verifies the fourth part of Assumption~\aref{a:basic}.